From quantum loop superalgebras to super Yangians: Introduction

-In the early 1990s, Nazarov \cite{N} introduced a super-analogue $Y(\mathfrak{gl}_{M|N})$ by extending the definition of the Yangian $\mathrm{Y}(\mathfrak{gl}_{M})$ in terms of $RTT$-presentation.
-The finite-dimensional irreducible representations were classified by R. B. Zhang \cite{Zr2}.
-Based on $RTT$-presentation and Gauss decomposition technique, Gow obtained the Drinfeld realization for $\mathrm{Y}(\mathfrak{gl}_{M|N})$ with respect to distinguished Borel subalgebra \cite{G}.
-Likewise, one may define various realizations for the super Yangians starting from non-conjuacy Dynkin diagrams, which are known to be pairwise isomorphic due to \cite{T}.
-The parabolic presentation for super Yanigan of the general linear Lie superalgebra associated with arbitrary Borel subalgebras had been established by Y.-N. Peng in \cite{P1,P2}.
-The definitions of the super Yangian and twisted super Yangian associated with ortho-symplectic Lie superalgebras $\mathfrak{osp}_{M|N}$ had been introduced in \cite{AACFR} and \cite{BR}, respectively.
-Recently, a complete description of the finite-dimensional irreducible representations of the orthosymplectic Yangian $\mathrm{Y}(\mathfrak{osp}_{M|N})$ had been obtained by Molev in series of papers \cite{M1,M2,M4}, and the Drinfeld presentations had been established in \cite{M3,MR}.
+In the early 1990s, Nazarov \cite{N} introduced a super-analogue $\mathrm{Y}\big(\mathfrak{gl}_{M|N}\big)$ by extending the definition of the Yangian $\mathrm{Y}\big(\mathfrak{gl}_{M}\big)$ in terms of RTT type presentation.
+Using the RTT type presentation and Gauss decomposition technique, Gow obtained the Drinfeld type presentation for $\mathrm{Y}\big(\mathfrak{gl}_{M|N}\big)$ with respect to distinguished Borel subalgebra \cite{G}.
+Likewise, Drinfeld type presentations for the super Yangians can be defined starting from non-conjugacy Dynkin diagrams, which are known to be pairwise isomorphic \cite{T}.
+The finite dimensional irreducible representations of $\mathrm{Y}\big(\mathfrak{gl}_{M|N}\big)$ for the standard Dynkin diagram were classified by R. B. Zhang \cite{Zr} and for other Dynkin diagrams are investigated by the odd reflection established by \cite{Lu,M2}.
+Y. -N. Peng established the parabolic presentation for super Yanigan of the general linear Lie superalgebra associated with arbitrary Borel subalgebras in \cite{P1,P2}.
+Moreover, the definitions of the super Yangian and twisted super Yangian associated with orthosymplectic Lie superalgebras $\mathfrak{osp}_{M|N}$ were introduced in \cite{AACFR} and \cite{BR}, respectively.
+Recently, a detailed description of the finite dimensional irreducible representations of the orthosymplectic Yangian $\mathrm{Y}\big(\mathfrak{osp}_{M|N}\big)$ had been obtained by Molev in a series of papers \cite{M1,M3,M5}, and the Drinfeld type presentations were established in \cite{M4,MR}.